scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 As an instance of a wormhole attack, an adversary can advertise fake peering links, thus offering short routes to many destination ASes within and outside its own ISD.
 Downstream ASes will likely have a policy of preferring paths with many peering links and thus are more likely to disseminate PCBs from the adversary.
 Similarly, endpoints are more likely to choose short routes that make use of peering links.
 However, a peering link can only be used if the neighboring AS also announces it.
 If the adversary is colluding with an external AS, a wormhole becomes possible.
 In the data plane, whenever the adversary receives a packet containing a fake peering link, it can transparently exchange the fake peering hop fields with valid hop fields to the colluding AS.
 To avoid detection of the path alteration by the receiver, the colluding AS can replace the added hop fields with the fake peering link hop fields the sender inserted.

 To defend against this kind of wormhole attacks, it is necessary to be able to detect these attacks.
 The current implementation of SCION is not able to do this (yet).

+## Denial of Service Attacks

+DoS attacks, where attackers overload different parts of the IT infrastructure, may impede this process of retrieving missing cryptographic material.
+SCION offers protection against volumetric DoS attacks, which aim to exhaust network bandwidth on links; in this case, ASes can switch to alternative paths that do not contain the congested links.
+Transport protocol attacks however, where the attacker tries to exhaust the resources on a target server by opening a large number of connections, may be more difficult to avoid.
+Possible means to mitigate this kind of DoS attacks are basically the same as for the current Internet, e.g., geo-blocking or using cookies.